 No

-If ‘yes, but only at some sites or for some providers’ is selected above, a box will expand for health centers to identify how many sites have the EHR in use and how many (medical) providers were using it.
-Please enter the number of sites (as defined above) where the EHR was in use, and the number of providers who used the system (at any site).
-Include part time and locum medical providers who serve clinic patients.
+If “yes, but only at some sites or for some providers” is selected above, a box expands for health centers to identify how many sites have the EHR in use and how many (medical) providers were using it.
+Please enter the number of sites (as defined above) where the EHR was in use, and the number of providers who use the system (at any site).
+Include part-time and locum medical providers who serve clinic patients.
 A provider who has separate login identities at more than one site is still counted as just one provider:

 1c.
-How many sites had the EHR system in use?
+How many sites have the EHR system in use?

 1d.
-How many providers used the EHR system?
+How many providers use the EHR system?

 1e.
 When do you plan to install the EHR system?

-With reference to your EHR, BPHC would like to know if your system had each of the specified capabilities which relate to the CMS Meaningful Use criteria for EHRs and if you are using them (more information on Meaningful Use).
+With reference to your EHR, BPHC would like to know if your system has each of the specified capabilities which relate to the CMS Meaningful Use criteria for EHRs and if you are using them (more information on Meaningful Use).
 For each capability, indicate:

-Yes if your system had this capability and it was being used by your center;
+Yes if your system has this capability and it is being used by your center;

-No if your system did not have the capability or it was not being used; or
+No if your system does not have the capability or it is not being used; or

-Not sure if you do not know if the capability was built in and/or do not know if your center was using it.
+Not sure if you do not know if the capability is built in and/or do not know if your center is using it.

-Select (a) (has the capability and it is being used) if the software is able to perform the function and some or all of your medical providers were making use of it.
-It is not necessary for all providers to have used a specific capability in order to select (a).
+Select a (has the capability and it is being used) if the software is able to perform the function and some or all of your medical providers are making use of it.
+It is not necessary for all providers to have using a specific capability in order to select a.

-Select (b) or (c) if the capability is not present in the software or if the capability is present, but the function has not been turned on, or if it is not currently in use by any medical providers at your center.
-Select (b) or (c) only if none of the providers are making use of the function.
+Select b or c if the capability is not present in the software or if the capability is present, but the function has not been turned on or if it is not currently in use by any medical providers at your center.
+Select b or c only if none of the providers are making use of the function.

 Does your center send prescriptions to the pharmacy electronically?
 (Do not include faxing.)